IS2AI/city-identification/README.md

 # Class Activation Maps

+We forked Relevance-CAM from [this](https://github.com/mongeoroo/Relevance-CAM) repo.
+Modified it under our model and produced the Saliency maps for 10 random patches for each city.
 Salient features of each city is vizualized via depth-wise heatmaps and masked images, full set of saliency maps for pre-processed sattelite patches is available [here](https://drive.google.com/drive/folders/1ryIsorRSUBuroRSG3gmCJCwrGWvK6uxQ?usp=sharing)